ansys/pyensight/doc/source/calc_functions.rst

           every node within the proximity radius.
 Both options also include all elements that contain P.

     * - M
-      - A node (or element center) within S.
+      - Node (or element center) within S.

     * - PM
-      - vector from the base node P to M.
+      - Vector from the base node P to M.

     * - V(P)
-      - velocity vector at P.
+      - Velocity vector at P.

     * - V(M)
-      - velocity vector at each M.
+      - Velocity vector at each M.

     * - :math:`V_M`

       - If the gamma function number k = 1, VM = V(M).
       - If the gamma function number k = 2, VM = V(M) - V(P).

     * - If k=2
       - VM = V(M) - V(P).

     * - n
-      - unit vector normal to the 2D plane parent clip part.
+      - Unit vector normal to the 2D plane parent clip part.

     * - :math:`θ_M`
-      - angle between VM and PM.
+      - Angle between VM and PM.
 Because -1 < sin(QM) < 1
-        (and n is a unit vector),
+        (and n is a unit vector), then
         -1 < :math:`{\Gamma }_{k}\left(P\right)` < 1.